Shikaga/PitchBlackAnalysis/index.md

 She clearly doesn't have much motivation to do anything, but she still soldiers on, perhaps her military training kicking in.
 She organises the search for water and talks to Johns about the best way to deal with Riddick.
 She doesn't become overly demanding, or try and pull rank, and we genuinely like her.

+In these ways she reminds me a lot of Ripley.
+Ripley is not the captain, nor is she a typical action hero.
+She is just someone who is trying to make their best of a bad situation.

+Now, by this logic, opening narration aside, at the twenty seven minute mark, we could easily make the case that Fry is the protagonist of the film so far.
+And while Riddick takes over in the middle of the film, in a very real sense, it is Fry's arc that carries the most weight in the film.

+In fact Riddick has so small a character arc that it is almost non-existent.
+By comparison, let us go back to climax that I mentioned earlier.

+After Riddick's betrayal, Fry takes their last remaining light, and sprints into the night after him.
+Finally she confronts Riddick, and he tries to coax her onboard, to abandon the others and fly off with him.

+Here, she is finally given her chance at redemption.
+Once again she has the option of either abandoning the others and saving her own life, or trusting in her own strength, and try to save them.

+Throughout the movie, this has been main tension of the film.
+The conversation that she has with Johns earlier in the movie, where she explains that Owens was trying to prevent her from killing the passengers, is overheard by Riddick.

+Her decision weighs on her, killing her inside with every second she spends with those that she tried to sacrifice to save her own life.
+She is clearly conflicted with her own demons, and it manifests in the way that she tries to take charge and get everyone to safety, in an attempt to receive absolution.

+Riddick asking her to once again abandon them hits her like a hammer.
+The tension growing, beat by beat, with Riddick's smiling evilly as he sees her break down.
+But then, finally gathers her strength and throws it in his face, declaring that they are going back for the others, whether he likes it or not.

+In fact, this reminds me a lot of the end of Die Hard.
+The Cop (???), midway through the film explains how after a shooting gone wrong, he had never been able to draw his gun again, and had been desk bound ever since.

+Finally at the very end of the film, after the climax and celebrations have begun, he is finally able to shoot the one final terrorist.
+He is provided with an opportunity to put his mistake behind him, and reclaim his destiny.

+Of course, by not living to the end of the movie, the sum total of the Fry storyline can only be so long.
+There is no way for her to be a part of any sequel, which is disappointing, because I think that her character would be very interesting to have seen in them.

+She is a character that could have lead the entire movie, and perhaps even had her own franchise in a post *Alien* world, had the last five minutes gone a bit differently.

+But, on the other hand, movies to seldom have the guts to deliver a truly devastating death, and I don't want to ever criticise one for doing so.

-At the same time, the movie pauses long enough on the rest of the characters for us to get to like them.
+But Fry is not the only character of this piece.
+After the crash, the movie pauses long enough on the rest of the characters for us to get to like them.
 At this point in the movie, we are setting up for Friday 13th style slasher, and it is already clear that not everyone is going to make it off this planet.

 But unlike most Friday 13th style movies, most of these characters are quite likeable and believable.
-Rather than thin stereotypes (???, The Jock, The Whore, The Clown and The Virgin as so eloquently stated in Cabin in the Woods), we get well rounded characters, each with their own motivations and abilities.
+Rather than thin stereotypes (???, The Jock, The Whore, The Clown and The Virgin, as so eloquently stated in *Cabin in the Woods*), we get well rounded characters, each with their own motivations and abilities.

-This is in many ways, what *Pitch Black* does best.
+This is in many ways, what makes *Pitch Black* such a good movie.
 You actually want all these characters to survive.
-Sure, you came to the movie to see the awesome kills, and you want your money's worth, but humanising these people only helps the movie.
+Sure, you came to the movie to see the awesome kills, and you want your money's worth, but humanising these people only helps the film.

-Abu, the Imam, is one of the most interesting of these.
-In addition to being one of the few survivors, his paternal care of his acolytes brings a sense of a family to the film, without needing the inevitable "father's vengeance".
+Abu, the Imam, is one of the most interesting of the secondary characters.
+In addition to being one of the few people to survive to the end, his paternal care of his acolytes brings a sense of a family to the film, without needing the inevitable "father's vengeance".

 He clearly cares a lot for his kids, but trusts in his God as they slowly and mercilessly get killed one by one.
 Perhaps he sees himself as a Job figure, seeking meaning in his punishment.
 Perhaps not.

 But it is also this religious aspect that adds a good deal of depth to the film.
 The Imam finds himself in the company of atheists, who gently discount his faith (???, Is this true?).

-But it is when he is discussing God with Riddick that the film becomes most interesting.
-Indeed, Riddick claims to believe in some kind of God figure, laying much of his trouble at his feet.
+But discussions of God with Riddick are some of the more interesting parts of the films.
+Indeed, Riddick claims to believe in some kind of God figure, laying much of his own troubles at his feet.
 Whether this is a true belief or merely social construct that Riddick uses to explain the bad things that happen in this world, is known only to him however.

-But the Imam's constant Faith is something that Riddick starts to admire.
+But the Imam's constant faith is something that Riddick starts to disdain.
+For a character like Riddick to go as far as to disdain something, speaks volumes about his thought on the topic.
+As we have seen so many times before, Riddick hides behind his mask.

+He insults the Imam, but as with his conversations with Fry, I believe that this is probably to do with his envy.
+He wishes that he could have the Imam's faith, but when he finds that it is not inside him, he lashes out, as we have seen him to so many times before.

  When the rain starts to fall, Riddick asks "So where the hell's your God now?".
 But shortly after, when Carolyn convinces Riddick to save them, the Imam finally says, "There is my my God, Mr Riddick", to which Riddick simply smiles in acknowledgement.

 Yes, that sentence can be interpreted two ways, but I think it can simply be taken as the Imam trying to say that God has a plan for Riddick.

-As they finally fly into the sunset, the Imam acknowledges, that he "There is so much prayer to make up for, I scarcely know where to begin", Jack replies, "I know where I would start".
+As they finally fly into the sunset, the Imam acknowledges, that "There is so much prayer to make up for, I scarcely know where to begin", Jack replies, "I know where I would start".

 I never did really understand what Jack meant in this scene.
-The best I can guess is that she meant that she would than God for Riddick, but if anyone has a better idea I would love to hear it.
+The best I can guess is that she meant that she would thank God for Riddick, but if anyone has a better idea I would love to hear it.

 This brings up the character of Jack.
-A young girl travelling alone, masquerading as a boy, she has a hero worship of Riddick.
+A young girl travelling alone, masquerading as a boy, she has apparently run away and is wandering through the galaxy.

-Jack quickly fashions replicas of Riddick's trademark goggles, and runs around the ship terrorising the rest of the crew, in ways on children can, until one passenger finally quips, "Did you run away from your parents or did they run away from you?"
+Jack falls for Riddick's mystique almost immediately, quickly fashioning replicas of Riddick's trademark goggles, and running around the ship terrorising the rest of the crew, in the way on children can, until one passenger finally quips, "Did you run away from your parents or did they run away from you?"

 Jack is very believable and never annoying as young characters in these movies so often are.

-In the scene where Riddick and Fry are talking about (???
-Name's) disappearance, Jack enters and starts asking about Riddick's eyes.
-This is a wonderful bit of exposition, and a chance for Jack to show her fascination with Riddick, and the secret of his surgical sine job which is so poorly executed on in the following film.
+In the scene where Riddick and Fry are talking about Zeke's disappearance, Jack enters and starts asking about Riddick's eyes.
+This is a wonderful bit of exposition, and a chance for Jack to show her fascination with Riddick, and the secret of his surgical shine job which is so poorly executed on in the following film.

 Jack's gender is a secret kept from both the characters and the audience well into the film.
 When the crew must pass the most dangerous point in their journey Riddick halts the group, stating that it will be impossible to go any further, "Especially with the girl bleeding."

 Jack also has a crucial role to play later in the film, where Johns decides to ask Riddick to "triage" Jack to save the rest of the group.
 Why precisely Johns would make this offer isn't exactly clear.
 Perhaps he doesn't understand Riddick very well.
 But Riddick quite clearly states that there is a line that he won't cross and Johns flew way over it.

-After dispatching Johns, Riddick returns to the group, informing them of what happens.
+After dispatching Johns, Riddick returns to the group, informing them of what happened.
 When Jack starts to get upset about losing him, Riddick simply says, "Don't you cry for Johns.
 Don't you dare".

 The other characters, while minor roles, are still very likeable.
 None of them really conform to typical stereotype roles, and they all have a little bit to contribute to the film.
 While inevitable, you do feel a little sorry for each of them as they are dispatched, albeit normally at their own hands for not doing as they are told.